Donald Trump Will Be Impeached, Predicts Professor Allan Litchman

 In other news, there is an ongoing online petition started by Free Speech for People and RootsAction that asks Congress to look into all the controversies around Donald Trump.
 The legal director of the non-profit organization shared their main motive behind starting impeachingdonaldtrump.org.

 “No modern president has displayed the casual indifference to the Constitution and the rule of law that President Trump shows.
-The violations, the corruption, and the threat to our republic are here now, but they will only get worse the longer he stays in office.
+The violations, the corruption, and the threat to our republic are here now, but they will only get worse the longer he stays in office.”

 “Americans deserve a president who is not beholden to foreign governments to keep his businesses afloat, and whose decisions about bread-and-butter, not to mention life-and-death matters, will not be used to prop up Trump Towers around the world.”